 My Glazed Carrots recipe is definitely a throwback to my childhood.
 Ever since I was a kid I’ve loved the way my Mom and Dad made carrots.
 Buttery and sweet, their carrots always had a bright beautiful color and they were always the perfect side item.

 These Glazed Carrots are quick and easy to make.
 They are perfect whether it’s on a Tuesday night with pork chops or a gigantic Thanksgiving meal.
-You can cut them into pieces or shapes, or leave them whole like I did for this recipe.
-This is how I make a one pound batch:
+You can cut them into pieces or shapes, or leave them whole as I did for this recipe.

 - 1 Pound Carrots, Peeled

-- 1 Cup White Wine (can substitute water or chicken broth)
+- 1 Cup White Wine (can substitute water, orange juice or chicken broth)

 - 4 Tablespoons Butter

-- 2 Tablespoons Brown Sugar (can substitute granulated sugar)
+- 2 Tablespoons Brown Sugar (can substitute granulated sugar or honey)